einast/einast.github.io/_posts/2019-10-26-Teams message cards - Getting Office 365 roadmap into channel.md

 categories: [Powershell, Office 365, Microsoft Teams]
 ---

-This is part I of a series where we dig into how to present useful information from the Microsoft 365 services.
+This is part I of a series where the goal is to both create a reusable template as well as be able to presente useful information from Microsoft in Teams channels.

 Tools used:
 - Powershell